-If a merit scholarship award was awarded at the time of admissions the following will apply:

-- A readmit applicant with less than 20 semester credits and their last enrolled academic term was over 5 years, can they be reevaluated for current first year merit scholarship - A readmit applicant with more than 20 semester credits, and their last enrolled academic term was over 5 years can they be reevaluated for current transfer merit scholarship. - A readmit applicant that has earned a degree a bachelor's degree, and is pursuing a career or major change can be eligible for transfer merit scholarship evaluation

-In all cases listed here, students are strongly advised to contact the Student Financial Service Center and request specific information as it pertains to reinstating a previous financial aid package or reapplying for financial aid.
+- Fall application deadline: July 25 - Spring application deadline: December 10 - Summer application deadline: April 15 If a merit scholarship award was awarded at the time of admissions the following will apply: - A readmit applicant with less than 20 semester credits and their last enrolled academic term was over 5 years, can they be reevaluated for current first year merit scholarship - A readmit applicant with more than 20 semester credits, and their last enrolled academic term was over 5 years can they be reevaluated for current transfer merit scholarship. - A readmit applicant that has earned a bachelor's degree, and is pursuing a career or major change can be eligible for transfer merit scholarship evaluation in all cases listed here, students are strongly advised to contact the Financial Aid Office and request specific information as it pertains to reinstating a previous financial aid package or reapplying for financial aid.